 Temporal accuracy; for example, closeness of reported time measurements to accepted or known values accepted as or known to be true, correctness of the order of events, or validity of data with respect to time.

 Thematic accuracy; such as attribute values that are consistent with any other related attributes and within allowed ranges or sets.

+Format consistency; conformance to the data format desribed in the Product Specification, which for most products will be one of the data formats described in S-100 with additional restrictions imposed in the Product Specification.

 References to support files.